Xylophone

 In the African, Latin-American and Indonesian cultures Slit Drums have been used as messenger tools for a long time.
 Originally it was a hollowed tree with a slit on the upper side to form two resonating sound plates.
 By drumming on these two plates people used to send messages over long distances.

-You can play on them freely and easily without any musical knowledge.
+One can play on them freely and easily without any musical knowledge.
 They are tuned and available in different sizes (unfortunately not the original tree-size!).
-In a twinkling you can create a fascinating mixture of rhythm and melody.
+In a twinkling one can create a fascinating mixture of rhythm and melody.
 The solid construction guarantees long life even with intensive use.
 They are a pleasure for kids and adults alike.

 Tepo: simple and solid, from cherry wood

-Big Tom: Bass or Tenor; body from spruce, top from Padouk; as with the Big Bom one can sit or even lie on the drum while playing: the sound vibrates in every cell of the body
+Big Tom: Bass or Tenor; body from spruce, top from Padouk; one can sit or even lie on the drum while playing: the sound vibrates in every cell of the body.
+Ideal for music therapy and education.

 |